BP-Eineir/tryhackme-progress/README.md

 # TryHackMe Progress

-## About This Repository
+## 📌 About This Repository
-This repository is dedicated to tracking my progress in **TryHackMe**, a hands-on cybersecurity learning platform.
-Here, I will document my journey, challenges, solutions, and key takeaways from different rooms and pathways I complete.
+This repository is dedicated to tracking my progress on **TryHackMe**, a hands-on cybersecurity learning platform.

+Here, I log:
+- 🔹 **Rooms I have completed** along with key takeaways.
+- 🔹 **Skills and tools I have learned** throughout my journey.
+- 🔹 **Future learning goals** as I continue improving my cybersecurity knowledge.

 ## 📌 Current Learning Path
 I am currently completing the **Cybersecurity 101** path on TryHackMe with a primary focus on **Defensive Security (Blue Team)**.
 My next goal is to expand my knowledge in **network defense, log analysis, and security monitoring**.